One True Loves: Plot

-Marie, her older sister who's been pushing Emma for years to move on from Jesse, takes her in.
-Emma picks Jesse up by car and sees her family briefly, as they're driving to the Maine cabin for the weekend.
-When Emma doesn't respond to text messages Sam sends her, he has a meltdown in his high school band class, eventually keeping them and much of the school listening until the end of the day talking about Emma.
+Marie, Emma's older sister who has been pushing her for years to move on from Jesse, takes her in.
+Emma picks him up by car and sees her family briefly, before they drive to the Maine cabin for the weekend.
+When Emma does not respond to text messages Sam sends her, he has a meltdown in his high school band class, eventually keeping them and much of the school listening until the end of the day talking about Emma.

 At the cabin, Jesse and Emma discover new things about each other.
 She has tattoos and, since moving back east, her life focus is different.
 Emma is more sedentary and is content to run the family bookstore, no longer interested in their nomadic lifestyle.
 Moving back to New England, she eventually was able to heal from the pain of Jesse's believed death.
-Emma now wants kids, which they'd never discussed.
+Emma now wants kids, which they had never discussed.

-Although his license was revoked upon his declared death, Jesse and Emma get pulled over for speeding.
-Showing the officer the articles about his disappearance-reappearance he gets let off the hook, but in the process not only sees that Emma reverted to her maiden name, but he also finds a letter addressed to him.
+Although his driving license was revoked upon his declared death, Jesse and Emma get pulled over for speeding.
+Showing the officer the articles about his disappearance-reappearance he gets let off the hook.
+However, in the process not only does Jesse see that Emma reverted to her maiden name, but he also finds an old letter addressed to him.

 Climbing the nearby lighthouse, Jesse reads the letter.
-In it, Emma explains how her grieving process over him evolved.
-The first three years, her feelings evolved.
-First in denial, then Emma submerged herself in books not about death or love.
+In it, Emma explains how her grieving process over him evolved over the first three years.
+At first in denial, Emma submerged herself in books not about death or love.
 Then she crossed paths again with Sam, and the former best friends eventually begin a relationship.
 By the time Jesse finishes the letter, both he and Emma realise they no longer work.

 Back in Acton, Emma seeks out Sam.
 Accidentally rear-ending him at a stop light, they both get out of their cars and profess their love for each other.

 Two years later, a pregnant Emma gets a letter from Jesse.
-He's moved on, in California and in a new relationship.
+He thanks her for helping him survive his ordeal.
+Jesse has also moved on, is living in California and in a new relationship.